cooldog98/Snooker-Snooker-final-project-/README.md

 The game includes features like ball movement, collisions, bouncing off walls, and detecting when balls fall into pockets.

 # To run this project, follow the steps below:
-1. Install Python 3.x: Make sure Python is installed on your machine.
-You can download it from the official website: https://www.python.org/downloads/
+1. Make sure you have Python installed on your system (You can download from : https://www.python.org/downloads/).
 2. Install Required Libraries: The project uses the turtle library, which comes pre-installed with Python.
 Therefore, no additional libraries are needed.
 3. Clone the Repository: Clone this repository to your local machine: